Cefaclor

 Diet & Lifestyle Advise

-Take probiotics after completing the full course of Cefaclor to restore some healthy bacteria in the intestines that may have been killed.
-Taking probiotics after antibiotic treatment can reduce the risk of antibiotic-associated diarrhea.
-Certain fermented foods like cheese, yogurt, kombucha, sauerkraut, and kimchi can restore the good bacteria of the intestine.
+- Give probiotics after completing the full course of Cefaclor to restore some healthy bacteria in the intestines that may have been killed.
+Giving probiotics after antibiotic treatment can reduce the risk of antibiotic-associated diarrhoea.
+Certain fermented foods like cheese, yoghurt, kombucha, sauerkraut, and kimchi can restore the good bacteria of the intestine.

-Include fiber-rich foods, as they can be easily digested by your gut bacteria, which helps stimulate their growth.
-Thus, fiber-rich foods may help restore healthy gut bacteria after a course of antibiotics.
-Whole grains such as whole-grain bread and brown rice should be included in your diet.
+- Include fibre-rich foods, as they can be easily digested by your gut bacteria, which helps stimulate their growth.
+Thus, fibre-rich foods may help restore healthy gut bacteria after a course of antibiotics.
+Whole grains such as whole-grain bread and brown rice should be included in your child's diet.

-Make sure you drink plenty of water or other fluids every day while you are taking Cefaclor.
+- Make sure your child drinks plenty of water or other fluids every day while using Cefaclor.

 Special Advise

-If you are about to undergo blood or urine tests, inform your doctor that you are taking Cefaclor as it may interfere with these tests.
+If your child is about to undergo blood or urine tests, inform the doctor that your child is taking Cefaclor as it may interfere with these tests.

 Patients Concern